elix/elix.org/content/ArrowDirectionMixin.md

 * `symbols.template` property for [ShadowTemplateMixin](ShadowTemplateMixin).
 The property getter must invoke the mixin's `wrapWithArrowDirection` (below).

 **Provides** the component with:
-* `wrapWithArrowDirection` method that wraps a string template with the elements for left and right arrow buttons.
+* `wrap` method that wraps a string template with the elements for left and right arrow buttons.

 ## Usage